 The Oceans and Fisheries Partnership, Asia-Pacific

-Tetra Tech is supporting the U.S. Agency for International Development Oceans and Fisheries Partnership (USAID Oceans) in a multinational effort to increase the sustainability of Asia-Pacific’s invaluable fisheries.
+Tetra Tech is supporting the U.S. Agency for International Development Oceans and Fisheries Partnership (USAID Oceans) in a multinational effort to increase the sustainability of fishing in the Asia-Pacific region.

 Seafood plays a critical role in global food security and trade, accounting for nearly one-fifth of the world’s protein intake.
 The waters of the Asia-Pacific region are home to the most biologically diverse and productive ocean ecosystems on Earth, providing food and income to more than 200 million people in the region alone.
-The United States also imports more than 90 percent of its seafood from Southeast Asia.
+The United States imports more than 90 percent of its seafood from Southeast Asia.
 However, increasing levels of illegal, unreported, and unregulated (IUU) fishing poses a serious threat to fisheries’ sustainability in the region, negatively impacts local food security and community livelihoods, and degrades marine biodiversity.